-In the Primary section of the College, all textbooks and student stationery supplies are ordered during the fourth term of the preceding year by teachers at a substantial tax-free saving and then distributed to students during the first week of school, by their classroom teacher.
-Stationery for primary students is included in college fees.
+In Primary, all textbooks and student stationery supplies are ordered during the fourth term of the preceding year by the College, and then distributed to students during the first week of school by their classroom teacher.
+Stationery for Primary students is included in College fees.

-Primary students who are enrolled during the year will have their stationery and texts ordered by College staff in consultation with the Deputy Head of Primary (3 - 6), the Head of the Primary School and the classroom teacher.
 This method of bulk buying of classroom equipment represents a saving for parents, both financially and in the time that it takes to organise the purchase of these items through external providers.